NikiforovAll/nikiforovall.github.io/_posts/2025-03-08-github-copilot-instructions-for-dotnet.md

 The generated code is something that I would expect from a developer who follows the rules. ☝️

+### Limitations

+🧠 Keep in mind that Copilot is not perfect and may generate code that does not follow the rules.
+It is important to review the generated code and provide feedback to Copilot. .

-🧠 Here are my findings after using this setup for a little while:
+Here are my findings after using this setup for a little while:

 - In practice, if you have too many rules it may degrade the overall quality of generated code or make copilot hallucinate
 - It is definitely easier to tell Copilot what to do rather than what not to do (LLMs are not good at negations)